 Dictate Your Self-Talk

-Instead, practice positivity instead, this by knowing what you’re capable of, what you’ve accomplished, and then congratulate yourself on your wins while focusing on getting better.
+Instead, practice being positive by knowing what you’re capable of, what you’ve accomplished, and then congratulate yourself on your wins while focusing on getting better.

 Write Down What You’re Good At

-Such as that you’re excellent at your job, or that you’re a great cook, or you’re more physically fit than most because of your outstanding health and fitness regimen.
+Such as you’re excellent at your job, or you’re a great cook, or you’re more physically fit than most because of your outstanding health and fitness regimen.

-What most can find are a few things that they excel at over others, so go ahead and make a list of as many qualities that you can think of.
+What most can find are a few things they excel at over others, so go make a list of as many qualities you can think of.
 The small everyday things are the ones which really matters.

 Never Compare Yourself To Others

-One thing that mom was right about, is that we’re all unique.
+One thing mom was right about, is we’re all unique.
 How we look, how our personalities are completely different from everyone else, as is our skill sets and circumstances.

 Set Attainable Goals

 Having big dreams are great but reaching them can be too difficult at times.
-When you know that you’re doing your best, but that goal isn’t getting any closer, it’s then easy to become discouraged.
+When you know you’re doing your best, but that goal isn’t getting any closer, can become discouraging.

-What doing so will allow you to measure your progress more accurately towards the bigger goal, and make sure that you recognize and celebrate your smaller wins which will keep you motivated.
+What doing so will allow you to measure your progress more accurately towards the bigger goal.
+Make sure you recognize and celebrate your smaller wins which will help you get motivated.

 Prioritize Your Day